k-ye/k-ye.github.io/_posts/2020-04-02-write-a-performant-ray-tracer-in-python-i.md

 import math
 ```

-We also need to define a few constants.
+We also need to define a few constants:

 ```py
 # ...